 For more suggestions, take a look at our clean settings guide here.

-Before we explore highly saturated tone, several crunch variations exist that you should consider.
+Before we explore highly saturated tones, several crunch variations exist.
+They are sounds that you should consider.
 Some amplifiers have crunch channels and so if you have one, these are the settings we would suggest you try:

 - Reverb: 2-4